-Join us on Wednesday, 22nd May 2019 at Austmine’s Industry Leaders’ Dinner and Awards, to celebrate Austmine’s 30th Birthday with a night of 5-star food and entertainment and hear from inspirational, Curtis McGrath as our keynote speaker.
+Join us on Wednesday, 22nd May 2019 at Austmine’s Industry Leaders’ Dinner and Awards, to celebrate Austmine’s 30th Birthday with a night of 5-star food and entertainment and hear from our inspirational guest speaker, Curtis McGrath.
 Read his powerful biography below.

 Over the course of the evening, we recognise and celebrate the leaders of innovation and export in our industry, as we announce the winners of 4 prestigious awards, further promoting the fantastic work that the mining industry and METS sector has achieved in the past 18 months.

 This is the perfect opportunity to unwind and to network with your peers, make new contacts or catch up with old ones.

 AUSTMINE 2019 AWARDS FINALISTS ANNOUNCED:

 The winners of all our awards will be announced at the Austmine Industry Leaders’ Dinner and Awards evening, part of the Austmine 2019 Mining Innovation conference

 Austmine METS Innovation Award – Sponsored by Department of Industry, Innovation and Science: